Middle Way Psychotherapy

 • HSP: Assists Highly Sensitive People in processing deep emotional input without burnout.

-Positive SSP outcomes for neurodivergence & Sensory Processing can include:
+Positive SSP outcomes for neurodivergence & sensory processing can include:

 • Improved nervous system regulation, leading to reduced overwhelm and sensory reactivity